Washington, Baltimore and Annapolis Trail: Bowie to the Patuxent River

 At the far end of the parking lot, a gate protects an access road to the Horsepen water pumping station; a gap in the gate permits access for WSSC, BG&E and M-NCPPC purposes; the latter covers users of the WB&A Trail.

-At the far end of the access road, the trail resumes, turning north and then northeast again before meeting the WB&A Spur Trail; this paved, 1.3-mi. side trail passes through Patuxent River Park and the Fran Uhler Natural Area.
-Past the side trail, the main trail continues northeast for an eighth of a mile, crossing a tributary of the Horsepen Branch just west of its junction with the Patuxent, before terminating at a turnaround near the Prince George's County bank of the Patuxent River.
-At the site of the turnaround, the former abutments and supports of the WB&A's railway bridge can be seen, and on the far side of the river (on the Anne Arundel County side), the WB&A's formation can be seen continuing northeast alongside the BG&E distribution line.
+At the far end of the access road, the trail resumes, turning north and then northeast again before detouring from the ROW along the Patuxent River on what was once called "the WB&A Spur Trail"; the trail passes through Patuxent River Park and the Fran Uhler Natural Area before crossing the river on a bridge.
+From Horsepen, the old main trail continues northeast for an eighth of a mile, crossing a tributary of the Horsepen Branch just west of its junction with the Patuxent, before terminating at a turnaround near the Prince George's County bank of the Patuxent River.
+At the site of the turnaround, the former abutments and supports of the WB&A's railway bridge can be seen, and on the far side of the river (on the Anne Arundel County side), the WB&A railroad's formation can be seen continuing northeast alongside the BG&E distribution line.
 A wooden sign, facing to the north, can also be seen from the turnaround near the riverbank.

 Patuxent River to Bragers Road

 The trail resumes on the Anne Arundel County side of the Patuxent River.
-The trail follow a longer winding path away from the WB&A Railroad right-of-way.
+The trail follow a longer winding path through the Two River Open Space.
 The trail climbs a steep hill from the banks of the Patuxent River before crossing Conway Road.
 It then turns east and parallels Conway Road as it passes through The Villages at Two Rivers before turning again north again and rejoining the old WB&A Railroad right-of-way on Bragers Road.